Supporting Students Amid the COVID-19 Situation

 Please contact Julie LeBlanc.
 Please specifically state what you believe to be your barrier and how it will impact you with the switch to remote learning.

 I am a student with a disability, and I am not registered with Student Accessibility Services but believe I will have barriers due to the switch to online learning?
 What should I do?

 Please complete this form and someone from Student Accessibility Services will contact a student.

 We encourage you to draw strength from those around you and stay positive.
 We will get through this together.
-Know that the Assumption College community and Student Accessibility Services is here for you during these times.
+Know that the Assumption University community and Student Accessibility Services is here for you during these times.

 With the increased use of Zoom for remote learning, meetings and virtual gatherings amid the COVID-19 situation, there has also been increase in individuals “hacking” or “bombing” such online engagements, including classes.
 These interruptions have included harassment of Zoom session attendees and the sharing of inappropriate material.